What are the differences between 529 plans?

 - In fixed monthly payments.

-529 Savings plan: 529 savings plans allow you to invest your college savings in various types of mutual funds and exchange-traded fund portfolios.
+529 savings plans allow you to invest your college savings in various types of mutual funds, bond funds, and exchange-traded fund portfolios.
 These savings plans operate like a 401k or IRA retirement plan, your account could go up or down depending on market performance.
 There are two different types of 529 savings plans you can enroll in:

 - A direct-sold 529 savings plan is 529 savings plan that is sold directly by a state, financial institution.
 If you enroll in a direct-sold 529 savings plan, you are responsible for managing your own investments through their plan’s online account portal.